 The album reaches its conclusion with "Reduced To Ashes".
 Slower, doom-filled riffs

 begin this dismal song.
 After a funereal build-up, the speed increases.
 This one features a decent amount of tempo changes,

 as well as interesting riffs and lyrics that tell the tale of witches being burned at the stake, during medieval times.
 After

 a few minutes, a mid-paced thrash riff dominates the sound, joined by a bit of double-bass.
 This ends, suddenly, with a return

 to the faster riffs and a brief lead solo.
 It is an interesting song, but you may feel drained after the previous couple songs.

 By this point, you are simply ready to collapse.

-before is nothing like this, really, and the ones that follow take more of a progressive approach.
+one before is nothing like this, really, and the ones that follow take more of a progressive approach.
 Of course, the most

-important

-factor is that Martin van Drunen is replaced on vocals by lead guitarist, Patrick Mameli.
-His successor takes a far less original
+important factor is that Martin van Drunen is replaced on vocals by lead guitarist, Patrick Mameli.
+His successor takes a

 (18 May 2009)